codr7/eli/README.md

 `55`

 #### Lambdas
-Lambdas may be created by not specifying a name.
+Lambdas may be created by not specifying a method name.

 ```
 (^[] 42)